Commencement 2025

 The original Drexel Fight Song was written by Gay V. Piercy (Class of 1939) and Todd Groo (Class of 1941) and appeared for the first time in the October 1938 edition of the Drexel Athletic News.
 We encourage you to listen to this track whenever you’re feeling a little nostalgic about your time at Drexel!

-Download MP3 [ZIP]Fight Song Sheet Music [PDF]
+Download Sheet Music [PDF]

-Source: Drexel University Library Archives.
+Source: Drexel University Library Archives

 Pomp and Circumstance Performed by the Philadelphia Orchestra